minnehack/website/content/ctf.md

 Since OpenSCAD files are version controllable, **he kept track of all his work with Git**.

-You're looking for a flag of the format `flag{sample_flag_text}`. _Make sure to include the `flag{}` text wrapping otherwise the flag won't be accepted by the backend
+You're looking for a flag of the format `flag{sample_flag_text}`. _Make sure to include the `flag{}` text in your submission, otherwise the flag won't be accepted by the backend_.

 <http://ctf.mh.cult.fish>